MicrosoftDocs/fabric-docs/docs/data-engineering/author-sjd-with-vscode.md

 :::image type="content" source="media\vscode\update-file.png" alt-text="Screenshot showing update file button.":::

 ### Submit Run request
-You can directly submit a request to run the SJD from VSCode side by click the “Run Spark Job” button at the toolbar of the source SJD
+You can directly submit a request to run the SJD from VSCode side by clicking the “Run Spark Job” button at the toolbar of the source SJD

 :::image type="content" source="media\vscode\submit-sjd-run.png" alt-text="Screenshot showing submit run button.":::